 Sales of a substantial number of shares of our common stock in the public market could occur at any time, subject to certain restrictions described below.
 These sales, or the perception in the market that holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-We have outstanding 17,052,202 shares of common stock as of September 30, 2019.
-This includes the shares that we sold in the IPO, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
-The remaining 13,052,202 shares are currently restricted as a result of securities laws or lock-up agreements.
-Moreover, holders of an aggregate of 7,538,671 shares of our common stock will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+As of March 31, 2020, we had outstanding 21,969,277 shares of common stock.
+A substantial number of such shares are currently restricted as a result of securities laws or lock-up agreements but will be able to be sold in the future.